jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

 (1) Schedule 5 applies if—
-  (a) an overseas person or their associate obtains consent for an overseas investment in sensitive land; and (b) the section 12 interest to be acquired is or includes a fresh or seawater interest; and (c) the criteria that were satisfied as part of the application for consent included the benefit to New Zealand test.
+  (a) an overseas person or their associate obtains consent for an overseas investment in sensitive land; and (b) the section 12 interest to be acquired is or includes a fresh or seawater interest; and (c) the criteria that were satisfied as part of the application for consent included the benefit to New Zealand test or the national interest test.
 (2) If Schedule 5 applies, it is a condition of every consent, whether or not it is stated in the consent, that each consent holder must comply with the provisions of that schedule.

 ### 26 Minister may revoke consent in case of fraud